 Questions have been an important tool for humans since, well, the dawn of language.
 By asking questions, we are able to learn information that can help us reach our goals and avoid problems.
 Back in caveman days, this meant that we could more easily find food and avoid saber tooth tigers; today, it means that we can more easily find the best Mexican food and avoid sleazy car salesmen.

 The ability to effectively ask questions and decipher the information that you get back (words, body language, micro expressions) is an incredibly valuable skill.
 Detectives make their living by being able to ask the right questions and understand the answers they get; lawyers either put people in jail or keep them out of it thanks to questions.
-At some level, asking questions is a part of every single job available to people today—especially in marketing and sales.
+At some level, asking questions is a part of every single job available to people today—especially in inbound marketing and inbound sales.

 This really shouldn’t be a surprise to any of us.
 Salespeople regularly ask questions to gauge a prospect’s interest in a product or to ask about a budget, and marketers regularly use forms and surveys to find out more about the audience that they’re trying to reach.
 But just because we’re asking questions doesn’t mean we’re asking the right questions.
 And if we’re not asking the right questions, the information we’re getting back from our customers isn’t going to be as valuable as it could.